President : Mary Hood

 Treasurer : Tracy Duerst

 Tracy Duerst has been a member of OWA since the mid 1980’s and has volunteered at times for the annual Auction and Marion-Clackamas Chapter fundraisers.
 She retired in 2009 from a career in banking, with experience in many areas of the industry.
 She has been the treasurer of several non-profit groups over the past 35 years and has a business management and an accounting degree from Chemeketa Community College.
 Her husband, Doug, farms with his family east of Salem.
 They grow grass seed, meadowfoam, oats, hazelnuts, Christmas trees, plus they also have a custom seed cleaning operation and marketing division.
-They have two children and two granddaughters.
+They have two children, two granddaughters and one grandson.

 Corresponding Secretary : Jessica Hanna-Locke